-Culture of A. parasiticus 8 th day 12 th day
+A. parasiticus culture 8 th day 12 th day

 No. assays 14 14

 Global Productivity (mg/kg) 25.8 42.0

 Standard deviation (SD) 1.42 3.6

 Variance 2.02 12.8

 Confidence Level (p= 0.05) 0.75 1.88

-The used model for in vitro production revealed a higher level of Aflatoxins at the 12^{th} day of incubation, 68.0 mg of Aflatoxins / kg of humidified cracked corn (Table 3).
-The specificity of the interaction to a synergic or an antagonistic effect was confirmed in both times of incubation, with the exception of A. flavus 1 and A. glaucus that revealed to be synergic at 8th of incubation and slightly antagonist at 12^{th} (Table 4).
-This may signify that there is a specific tendency in the interaction effects of Aspergilla strains when they have a concomitant development with a competent Aflatoxin's producer one, in a particular matrix.
+The model used for in vitro production revealed a higher level of aflatoxins on the 12th day of incubation, 68.0 mg of aflatoxins/kg of humidified cracked corn (Table 3).
+The specificity of the interaction to a synergic or an antagonistic effect was confirmed for both incubation periods, with the exception of A. flavus 1 and A. glaucus, that were shown to be synergic on the 8th of incubation and slightly antagonist by the 12th (Table 4).
+This may signify that there is a specific tendency in the interaction effects of Aspergilla strains when they develop concomitantly with a competent aflatoxin producing one, in a particular matrix.

-Tendency the antagonistic effects seems to be more evident at the 12th day of incubation and the synergic effect was higher, in percentage terms, at the 8th day of incubation (Tables 2 and 3).
+The tendency towards the antagonistic effects seems to be more evident on the 12th day of incubation and the synergic effect was higher, in percentage terms, on the 8th day of incubation (Tables 2 and 3).

-The results of the interaction effects of the wild Aspergillus strains concerning the production level of each of the four aflatoxins by A. parasiticus (ATCC 15517), showed special differences with Aflatoxin B1, that had always the highest level, and G2, the lowest one (Tables 2 and 3).
+The results of the interaction effects of the wild Aspergillus strains concerning the production level of each of the four aflatoxins by A. parasiticus (ATCC 15517), showed special differences with aflatoxin B1, always being present at the highest level, and G2, being the lowest one (Tables 2 and 3).

-Synergic activities were detected with strains of A. candidus, A. clavatus, A. flavus, A. flavus A. versicolor and A. restritus, at both period of incubation.
-The increase of production may raise more than 50% of the testimony productivity (3 strains) (Table 3).
-The strains that revealed to have higher synergism effects were: A. flavus 3 (+ 62.6%), A. flavipes (+70.4%) and A. versicolor (+ 54.9%), at the first incubation period.
-The intermediate metabolic mechanism that may explain this behaviour is not completely elucidated, although it may be a consequence of some possible intermediated metabolites that can be used by the competent strain to synthesize Aflatoxins.
-The synergism may result of the capacity of the non-toxigenic strains to produce ethylene, or acetate, metabolite that is a useful precursor to the biogenesis chain of aflatoxins [9].
-Badii et al. [10] related that precursor metabolites of the aflatoxins biosynthesis, may justify the synergism between interactive cultures.
-Another possibility is related to the fact that the non toxigenic strains can also achieve the production of sterigmatocystin and 0-metil-sterigmatocystin, chemical precursors of the aflatoxins [11].
+Synergic activities were detected with strains of A. candidus, A. clavatus, A. flavus, A. flavipes, A. versicolor and A. restritus, for both incubation periods.
+The increase of production may be greater then 50% of the reference productivity (3 strains, Table 3).
+The strains that were revealed to have higher synergistic effects were: A. flavus 3 (+ 62.6%), A. flavipes (+70.4%) and A. versicolor (+ 54.9 %), for the first incubation period.
+The intermediate metabolic mechanism that may explain this behaviour has not been completely elucidated, although it may be a consequence of some possible intermediate metabolites that can be used by the competent strain to synthesize aflatoxins.
+The synergism may result from the capacity of the non-toxigenic strains to produce ethylene, or acetate, metabolites that are useful precursors in the biogenesis of aflatoxins [9].
+Badii et al. [10] reported that precursor metabolites of aflatoxin biosynthesis may justify the synergism between interactive cultures.
+Another possibility is related to the fact that the non toxigenic strains can also produce sterigmatocystin and O-methylsterigmatocystin, chemical precursors of the aflatoxins [11].